Peliha-ip/Burrowed-Bonds/README.md

 - Mr. Sparky (Get your hands on a taser and use it to stun a mob)
 - Role Reversal (Tase a zombie cop)
 - Andean Groove (Play any note on a charango)
+- Do the earthquake (Use an earthquake charge to trigger an earthquake)